brimdata/brimcap/docs/Troubleshooting.md

 To start debugging such problems, it helps to understand how Brim opens flows extracted from pcaps.
-Once the [5-tuple](https://www.napatech.com/what-is-a-flow/), connection start time, and connection duration are isolated from the Zeek `conn` record for the flow, Brim executes a `brimcap search` command to extract the packets for the target flow into a temporary file.
+Once the [5-tuple](https://www.napatech.com/what-is-a-flow/), connection start time, and connection duration are isolated from the Zeek `conn` record for the flow, Brim invokes `brimcap search` to extract the packets for the target flow into a temporary file.
 Once this temporary file has been written to the local filesystem, the application on your operating system that's configured to automatically open files ending in `.pcap` will be launched to open this file.